naver-ai/augsub/README.md

 <img src="preview_picture.jpg" alt="Preview" style="width: 100%; height: auto;"/>

-### Pseudo-code for AugSub
+### Pseudo-code for MaskSub
-It shows basic mechanism of AugSub with simple code.
+It shows basic mechanism of MaskSub with simple code.
 ```python
 # For drop probability p
 for (x, y) in data_loader: